 - Affidavit of Hawaii Voter Registration.

-- An employer contract or letter verifying the dates of employment.
+- An employment contract or letter verifying the dates of employment.

 - Copy of your parent’s/guardian’s latest Hawaii personal income tax forms.